Entry Stage guidance

 Only the top scorers from across all of the UK at the entry stage will progress onto the National Qualifier heats, which will take place between April and June.

-If a candidate is invited to a qualifying heat they will need to formally accept their place by 31 March 2023.
+If a candidate is invited to a qualifying heat they will need to formally accept their place by 16 April 2024.
 If formal acceptance is not submitted by this deadline, the candidate will not be able to progress.

 If I am successful, when will I know which National Qualifier heat I am competing at?